pranayahirwar/jspider-mern-stack-notes/javascript/conditionalStatements.md

 Q. What are conditional statements?

-A. Conditional Statements are used to control the flow of program, what you mean by flow of program, it means, skipping a block of code in program based on some or given conditions in conditional statement.
+A. Conditional Statements are used to control the flow of program, what you mean by flow of program, it means, skipping a block of code in program based on given conditions in conditional statement.

 Ex.
 Controlling flow of program based on two inputs of function below

 ```javascript
 function aIsBiggerOrBIsBigger(a, b) {
 	if (a < b) {